John M. Diven: Professional associations

-In 1925, AWWA established the John M. Driven Award.
+In 1925, AWWA established the John M. Diven Award.
 The award is given each year “to the member who has rendered the most outstanding service to the Association during the year.”
 Recipients of the Driven Award include George Warren Fuller, Abel Wolman, Malcolm Pirnie and Alvin Percy Black.
 On the opening night of the 1924 annual conference of AWWA, a testimonial dinner was given for Diven in the Hotel Astor Ballroom.

 Even though Diven had not received formal engineering training, he was a member of the American Society of Civil Engineers.
 He earned his position in that organization through experience and self instruction.

 Limited list of publications

 Diven published a number of papers in the proceedings and the Journal of the AWWA.
 But he was also known for his energetic participation in paper discussions which were captured by court stenographers and printed after the papers in the association publications.
 He had a strong opinion on the importance of filtration during the famous discussion of the paper by George C. Whipple entitled “Disinfection of Water.”
 His publications include: